The Complete Legal Guide For Running Sweepstakes, Contests, & More

 As a result, these promotions are usually highly interactive because they utilize various gamification elements to attract, engage, and entertain consumers of all ages.
 Additionally, game or advergame promotions can run over an extended period, providing more opportunities for people to play and win.

-A Giveaway or Fire Drill promotion is a unique promotion type because it doesn't incorporate either Chance or Consideration.
-Instead, they follow a "first-come, first-served" format, where the first X number of participants who complete an action (sign up, purchase, enroll, etc.) within a specified period are awarded the prize.
+A Giveaway (sometimes called a Fire-Drill promotion) is a unique promotion type because it is not based on chance or skill.
+Instead, they follow a "first-come, first-served" format, where the first X number of participants who complete an action (sign up, purchase, enroll, etc.) within a specified period are awarded the advertised prize.

 When the promotion period ends or all prizes are claimed, the promotion is over.
-Giveaway promotions create a sense of exclusivity and excitement that appeals to audiences and builds anticipation due to their 'limited-time-only' prizes.
+Giveaway promotions create a sense of exclusivity and excitement that appeals to audiences and builds anticipation due to their 'limited-time-only' prizes or “gift with purchase” while supplies last.

 The Framework For Creating A Legal Digital Promotion